woubuc/blog.woubuc.be/content/posts/gridsome/choose-ssg/index.md

 ## Jekyll
 The 'classic' static site generator, [Jekyll](https://jekyllrb.com/) has been around for ages, it's stable and boring.
-Great choice for a writer or someone who just needs their site online.
+A great choice for a writer or someone who just needs their site online.
 A little less *fun* for someone who wants to use their site as a personal playground for experimenting (like me).

 #### I liked
 - Stable, battle-tested and production-ready